JosephineJohnson/rdss-archivematica/compose/README.md

 -----------------

 The RDSS Channel Adapter publisher and consumer require access to AWS services, namely DynamoDB, Kinesis and S3.
 If these are not available, for example on a local development or QA environment, then mock services will be used instead.
 However, if you do wish to use real AWS services, the following will be of use.

+The publisher is not being used at the moment since we're not producing messages yet.

 In addition, the names of the queues to use for a deployment must be specified.
 For local usage, the defaults are fine, but for real usage they should include the deployment id too.